threedworld-mit/tdw/Documentation/lessons/physics/physx/physx.md

 ## Limitations

 - PhysX has been optimized for video games and is therefore built to interpolate between physics states--the objective is to yield a *reasonable* result and keep the game running at a steady framerate.
 As such, it's optimized for *precision*.
 Most notably, PhysX is not a deterministic physics engine.
+- The collider meshes usually don't *exactly* match the render meshes of an object.
+This is because collider meshes must be convex, and therefore many objects are composed of multiple convex *collider hull* sub-meshes.
+The collider meshes in TDW actually match the render meshes very accurately for a Unity Engine simulation!
+But it's still possible that there will be some noticeable occasional discrepancies; most commonly, objects will sometimes seem to float slightly above the floor.
 - PhysX can only simulate rigidbody physics.
 It can't simulate soft body deformation, cloth, or fluids.
 - PhysX is closed source and it's therefore impossible to make low-level adjustments or optimizations to the physics engine.